rixx/books.rixx.de/data/reviews/connie-willis/to-say-nothing-of-the-dog/index.md

   date_added: '2019-11-20'
 related_books:
 - book: dorothy-l-sayers/gaudy-night
-  text: If you have the time and inclination, please read Gaudy Night before encountering spoilers here!
+  text: If you have the time and inclination, please read Gaudy Night before encountering
+    spoilers here!
 It's worth it.
 - book: connie-willis/doomsday-book
   text: The previous book in the series.
 review:
   date_read:
   - 2020-02-22
-  did_not_finish: false
   rating: 4
   tldr: As good as advertised – even a bit better, it's in part targeted at people
     who had their heart broken by Gaudy Night, which I read just two weeks earlier.